rokmc756/LFS/README.md

 ## Introduction What is GPFarmer?
-This ansible playbook to build LFS conveniently and the main purpose of this project is actually very simple for studying Linux From Scratch step by step.
+This ansible playbook builds LFS conveniently and the main purpose of this project is actually very simple for studying Linux personally From Scratch step by step.

 ## Where is it from and how is it changed?
 It has been developing based on ansible-lfs - https://github.com/sodle/ansible-lfs. sodle!
 Thanks for sharing it.
 Since it only provide simple playbooks I have been converting it to ansible-galaxy type with make utility.

 ## Ansible Playbooks to Build Linux From Scratch
 Tested on Ubuntu 22.04.x LTS.